What is the Best Swiss Bank in 2025?

 Today, I would probably use Neon as my primary bank account if I had to choose.
 The main advantage is the mobile app, which is ten times better.
 However, there are a few things that keep me at Migros:

-But overall, Neon is better than Migros Bank for me.
-Mainly because of the issues I have with the Migros Mobile Application.
-And this would save me a little money by avoiding the 0.20 CHF fee on each incoming payment.
+Overall, Neon is much better than Migros Bank for me, mainly because of the issues I have with the Migros Mobile Application.

 If you want to create an account at Neon, do not forget to enter the code “poorswiss” during registration.
 You will receive 10 CHF once you start using your account.
 And I will get 10 CHF as well.